 What to do with leftover egg whites?

 I had 3 egg whites left over.
 What should I do with them?
 I'd already made plain meringues and macaroons.
 What else could I make?
-A quick internet search revealed a few ideas and I soon decided I liked the idea of adding some nuts.
+A quick internet search revealed a few ideas and I soon decided I liked the idea of adding some nuts to meringues.
 The result: pecan meringues!

 Meringues are quick and easy to make!